Talendar/neuroevolutionary_investor/README.md

 # Neuroevolutionary Investor
-Neuroevolution-based system that simulates investments in the stock market, based on the BOVESPA index.
+Neuroevolution-based system that simulates investments in the stock market based on the BOVESPA index.
 Final project of the course _SSC0713 - Evolutionary systems applyied to robotics_.

 VIDEO: work in progress